emmatebibyte/hopper/README.md

 # Hopper Configuration File Structure

-Hopper will maintain a list of all hopfiles known to hopper.
+Hopper's configuration will be maintained with a list of all hopfiles known to hopper.
 Its config will also contain a list of mod hosting sites like Modrinth and CurseForge and a list of (remote or local) version-control repositories from which to compile mods.
 The latter will use a (potentially custom) build file format to be defined at a later date.

 ```
 [hopfiles]